jonaskahn/cadence-example-plugins/README.md

         return "You are an example agent for demonstration purposes."

-# tools.py
+# tool.py
-from cadence_sdk.tools import Tool
+from cadence_sdk.decorators import Tool

 class ExampleTool(Tool):